-- Interstitial lung disease, a disease that causes scarring of the lung tissue
+- interstitial pulmonary fibrosis, a disease that causes scarring of the lung tissue

-Some lung problems may also cause shortness of breath.
+Some additional lung conditions may also cause shortness of breath.

-- Pleurisy, an infection or irritation in the tissues surrounding the lungs
+- pleurisy, an inflammation in the tissues surrounding the lungs

-- Pulmonary edema, when there is too much fluid in the lungs
+- pulmonary edema, when too much fluid collects in the lungs

-- Pulmonary hypertension, when the blood pressure in the lungs is raised
+- pulmonary hypertension, when the blood pressure in the arteries to the lungs rises

-- Sarcoidosis, when inflammatory cells grow in the lungs
+- sarcoidosis, when clusters of inflammatory cells grow in the lungs

 Shortness of breath has also been linked to the following heart problems:

-- Pericarditis, when tissue around the heart become inflamed
+- pericarditis, when the tissue that surrounds the heart becomes inflamed

 Environmental pollutants such as chemicals, fumes, dust, and smoke can make it more difficult for people with dyspnea to breathe.